General Prior Authorization

 - Radiation Oncology Program

 Visit RadMD, the secure webpage of National Imaging Associates (NIA).
 You can also view their radiology policies.
 Please select "BlueChoice HealthPlan" followed by the study desired.
 (These links lead to third party sites.
-That company is solely responsible for the contents and privacy policies on its sites.)
+Those companies are solely responsible for the contents and privacy policies on their sites.)

 Refer to the BlueChoice® Radiology Utilization Matrix for specific procedures that require authorization.

 Beginning May 1, 2016, some groups will require National Imaging Associates (NIA) Magellan Healthcare Inc. precertification for interventional pain management spine services when performed and billed in an outpatient or office location.
-NIA Magellan Healthcare Inc. is an independent company that provides utilization management services on behalf of BlueChoice® HealthPlan.
 We also require prior authorization for lumbar and cervical spine surgery in an inpatient and/or outpatient location.

 Here are NIA Magellan Healthcare Inc.’s reference materials about this musculoskeletal care management program: